AY2425S2-CS2113-W12-2/tp/docs/UserGuide.md

 Eg. Techno Edge
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```
-### Canteen Lookup
+Once in Canteen Lookup, users can enter a specific canteen name in NUS Kent Ridge Campus.

 #### 1. Enter canteen name `CANTEEN`
-Users can enter a specific canteen name in NUS Kent Ridge Campus.

 The full list of supported commands are listed in [shortcuts for canteen](#shortcuts-for-canteen) under Command Summary.